ydb-platform/ydb/ydb/docs/en/core/devops/ansible/observability/logging.md

 ## View logs via Ansible playbook

-[ydb-ansible-examples](https://github.com/ydb-platform/ydb-ansible-examples) repository contains a playbook called `logs.yaml` that can be used to collect logs of all {{ ydb-short-name }} logs in a cluster.
+[ydb-ansible-examples](https://github.com/ydb-platform/ydb-ansible-examples) repository contains a playbook called `logs.yaml` that can be used to gather logs of all {{ ydb-short-name }} nodes in a cluster.

 ### All logs of all nodes